derbyparty/generator-derby/README.md

 - Install: `npm install -g yo`
 - Install: `npm install -g generator-derby`
-- Make app dir: `mkdir myapp`
+- Make a project dir: `mkdir myproject`
-- Go into the dir: `cd myapp`
+- Go into the dir: `cd myproject`
 - Run: `yo derby` or `yo derby --coffee`

 ### Generators

 #### `yo derby`
-Create a new Derby app.
+Create a new Derby project.

 #### `yo derby:component "Humanish Name"`
 Creates a [Derby component][].

-Run inside of an app (created with `yo derby`), the new component will be put into `/components/<component-name>`.
+Run inside of an project (created with `yo derby`), the new component will be put into `/components/<component-name>`.

 Run in an empty directory, the new component will be a new package, ready for